hugogirard/formRecognizerDevOps/README.md

 | Name | Value
 | ----- | -----
-| FUNCTION_COPY_MODEL | This is the endpoint of the copy model function
+| FUNCTION_COPY_MODEL_ENDPOINT | This is the endpoint of the copy model function
-| FUNCTION_VALIDATE | This is the endpoint of the validate function
+| FUNCTION_VALIDATE_ENDPOINT | This is the endpoint of the validate function
-| FUNCTION_TRAIN_MODEL | This is the endpoint of the validate function train model
+| FUNCTION_TRAIN_MODEL_ENDPOINT | This is the endpoint of the validate function train model

 ### Function Copy Model Endpoint